-Our results so far establish a clear gender gap in the effects of online instruction on learning outcomes.
+We have established a clear gender gap in the effects of online instruction on learning outcomes.
 The effects are driven by relatively math-intensive courses and appear to translate into lasting changes in education outcomes.
-In this section, we explore why female students do worse when experiencing lectures online, while men seem to be less sensitive to the teaching mode.
+In this section, we explore why female students do worse when attending lectures online, while men seem to be less sensitive to the teaching mode.
 We first examine whether men and women differ in their preference for online instruction in Section 6.1.
-We then examine how online instruction affects the overall course attendance in Section 6.2.
-Finally, we analyze how online instruction affects self-reported learning experiences of men and women in Section 6.3.
+We then examine how online instruction affects overall course attendance in Section 6.2.
+Finally, in Section 6.3, we analyze how online instruction affects self-reported learning experiences of men and women.